oqtane/oqtane.docs/src/pages/manuals/installation/installation-wizard.md

      - Database: `OqtaneDB`
      - Authentication: SQL Server Authentication with a valid username and password
    - **SQLite**:
-     - File Path: Specify a file path on the server where SQLite can create a new database file if it doesn’t exist.
+     - File Path: Specify a file path on the server where SQLite can create a new database file if it doesn't exist.

 3. **Application Settings**:
    - Define key site settings, including: